-How much do plasterers charge in 2020?
+How much do plasterers cost in 2022?

 How much a plasterer charges depends, as with all tradespeople, on what the task is, including

 - What materials are required